iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Regret in APG EST SEQ.md

 **Remarks**

-It's not exactly clear what $R_k$ is but it simplifies under some assumptions.
+It's not exactly clear what $R_k$ is, but it simplifies under some assumptions.
 Listing several possibilities here, we have

 1. $1/(2L) - \alpha_k^2/(2\gamma_{k + 1}) = 0$.